We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Treating Peri Implantitis requires that the implants and area around them be deep-cleaned.
 This deep cleaning is often done via laser therapy which helps sterilize the tissue, get rid of the infection, and preserve the implant.
 Your doctor may also use topical antibiotics or antiseptic solutions to combat the infection.

 For more extreme or advanced cases of Peri Implantitis, it may also be necessary to repair or regenerate bone tissue or gum tissue.
-Dr. Ficca will recommend treatments such as guided bone regeneration, tissue generation, or bone grafting in these instances.
+Our periodontists will recommend treatments such as guided bone regeneration, tissue generation, or bone grafting in these instances.
 These treatments ultimately help hold the implant in place.

 social-proof-widget-background